An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ✔️ Shelf Life and Durability of Items

-Choosing items with a long shelf life and durability is crucial when stockpiling goods.
-Medical supplies with a late expiration date, non-perishable food, and reusable gardening tools, are more valuable for trading than quickly perishable items.
-Canned meals, freeze-dried food, and durable tools are excellent items to stockpile because they can last through difficult times.
+When stockpiling goods, choosing items with a long shelf life and durability is crucial.
+Medical supplies with a late expiration date, non-perishable food, and reusable gardening tools are more valuable for trading than quickly perishable items.
+Canned meals, freeze-dried food, and durable tools are excellent items to stockpile because they can withstand difficult times.

 ✔️ Size and Portability